ULuvlemonaidd/MyNet2/README.md

 # MyNet2
-mynet - Simple Layer 4 DoS Tool mynet is a basic demonstration tool designed to send multiple HTTP GET requests to a target server over TCP (Layer 4).
-It can be used for educational and research purposes to understand how denial-of-service (DoS) techniques work at the transport layer.
+mynet - Simple Layer 4 DDoS Simulation Tool mynet is a lightweight, command-line demonstration tool designed to simulate Distributed Denial-of-Service (DDoS) attacks at the Transport Layer (Layer 4) using TCP, UDP, and SYN flood techniques.
+It also features an effective IP stressing and load-balancing network simulator, ideal for testing server resilience in a controlled environment.

+⚠️ Disclaimer
-⚠️ Disclaimer: This tool is intended strictly for educational and authorized testing purposes.
-Do not use this tool on networks, systems, or infrastructure you do not own or have explicit permission to test.
-Unauthorized usage may violate laws and result in legal consequences.
+This tool is intended strictly for educational purposes and authorized testing only.
+Do not use mynet on any network, server, or system that you do not own or have explicit written permission to test.
+Misuse can result in legal action and consequences.
+Always comply with all applicable laws and terms of service.

 🔧 Features
-Sends raw TCP connections with HTTP GET requests Minimal dependencies
-Customizable target IP, port, request count, and attack duration minimum attack time (10sec) Maximum attack time (9500sec)
+✅ Supports multiple Layer 4 attack methods:

+TCP flood

+UDP flood

+SYN flood

+✅ Effective IP stress test

+✅ Load balancing simulation using randomized bot IPs

+✅ Customizable attack settings:

+Target IP and Port

+Attack Method

+Duration (10 to 9500 seconds)

+Number of threads

+✅ Minimal dependencies, easy to run on Python3-based environments (Linux, Termux, etc.)

+✅ Simulated bots online count and dynamic proxy list support

+📦 Requirements
+Python 3.x

+Modules: socket, threading, random, time, sys, etc. (included in standard library)

+Termux or ISH shell for deployment

 ---